iocafe/iocafe-doc/source/infra/installation_packages/200702-linux-installation-packages.rst

 * Currently examples contain fixed rpath values to find .so libraries.
 It is necessary to get rid of these dependencies.
 * Making installation package can be automated as Python or shell script, which could be called from cmake when a release build is completed.
-* We need to take GPG signing and verification as practise as soon as time allows.
+* We need to take GPG signing and verification as practice as soon as time allows.
 Installation packages may be emailed and copied, and malicious tampering is a possibility. https://blog.packagecloud.io/eng/2014/10/28/howto-gpg-sign-verify-deb-packages-apt-repositories/
+* now osal_create_process() in linux modifies real user and group to start dpkg with root permissions.
+Functions getuid(), getgid(), setuid(), setgid() are used for this.
+It would be nicer to elevate effective user with geteuid(), getegid(), seteuid(), and setegid() functions.
+These for some reason did not work.

+Hints
+******
+* If you get "insufficient user privileges" message, then most likely "setuid bit" in binary file permissions is not set.
+See "Set owner, groups and permissions" in this paper.

 200702, updated 3.7.2020/pekka